hotosm/osm-fieldwork/docs/odk_client.md

 ### To the delete a project, do the following

 - Run the "`odk_client.py`" file located in the "`odkconvert`" folder.
 - Use the "`--server`" flag to specify that you want to delete a project from ODK Central.
-For example, use "`--server delete-project`".
+For example, use "`--server delete`".
 - Use the "`--id`" flag to specify the ID number of the project you want to delete.
 For example, if the project ID number is 2, use "`--id 2`".

 ### Example command:

-    ./odkconvert/odk_client.py --server delete-project --id 2
+    ./odkconvert/odk_client.py --server delete --id 2

 Once you run the command, the project with the specified ID number will be deleted from ODK Central.
 Please note that this action cannot be undone and all data associated with the project will be permanently deleted.